hjylewis/babel-plugin-inline-i18n-messages/README.md

 ### `extractKeys`

 A build-side module that exports a default function called `extractKeys`.
 This function should accept a filename and return an array of message key string or an object containing key strings and default message strings.
 These keys will be passed to your [getMessage](#getMessage) function.
 This function will be dependent on your client-side i18n tooling.
-You'll add the the path to this module as the `extractKeysFile` option in the [plugin configuration](#Options).
+You'll add the path to this module as the `extractKeysFile` option in the [plugin configuration](#Options).

 Example:
 ```js